redhat-nfvpe/clearwater-rpm/utility-packages.md

 ### `clearwater-infrastructure`

 Poorly named.
 Handles running scripts for deployment-wide installation and upgrading.
+These scripts should all be in `/usr/share/clearwater/infrastructure/scripts/`.

+Importantly, this service generates the `/etc/clearwater/config` script, upon which many components rely.

+TODO: These tools are Debian-specific: `clearwater-version`, `clearwater-upgrade`.

 ### `clearwater-auto-upgrade`